 What is Puppy Socialization?
-Our puppy socialization Meetup in Broomfield is low-stress exposure (positive experiences) to various aspects of everyday life – people, dogs, surfaces, noises, etc. always taking precautions to ensure any socialization is completed in a non-stressful way.
+Rocky Mountain Dog Training's puppy socialization Meetup in Broomfield allows low-stress exposure (positive experiences) to various aspects of everyday life – people, dogs, surfaces, noises, etc. – always taking precautions to ensure any socialization is completed in a non-stressful way.

 How do I sign Up?

 We require you to sign up on ourMeetup Pageto attend.
 You can begin to RSVP directly on ourMeetup Group.
 It is set up so that participants can easily manage their reservations, and get updates on the fly if a space opens up when there is a wait list for any given date.

 Puppies between8 weeks to 16 weeks.
 Reactive and fearful puppies are encouraged to attend, though we ask that you check in with an instructor prior to entering the training area so we can set up a "safe zone" to minimize your puppy's stress.

 Tune in to Julie's guest spot on'Cog Dog Radio' covering everything you need to know about the importance of Puppy Socialization.

 a copy of your pup's vaccination records to date.
 Please note, we are looking for DHPP or DHLPP.
 Dogs are REQUIRED to have received these two vaccinations prior to attending.
 DHLPP / DHPP are given in a series of boosters, so dogs that have not completed the series are still able to attend as long as they are staying on schedule with the series.